dagknows/dkapp/README.md

-make up          # Start application services (prompts for password) make updb        # Start database services (prompts for password) make restart     # Restart all services (prompts for password)
+make up          # Start application services (prompts for password) make updb        # Start database services (prompts for password) make restart     # Restart all services (prompts for password) make pull        # Pull latest Docker images from public ECR
 ```

-**Note:** Commands that require access to the encrypted `.env` file will prompt for your encryption password.
+**Note:** Commands that require access to the encrypted `.env` file will prompt for your encryption password (which should be the same as your Super User password if you followed the wizard's recommendation).

 ## Manual Installation